 Valued Ecosystem Component Rationale Barren-ground caribou Barren-ground caribou is a species of concern, seasonal migrants to the area, are an important component of the culture and economy of the NWT.
 Grizzly bear Grizzly bear is a species of concern, and Mine-site monitoring is being undertaken.
 Wolverine Wolverine is a species of concern, and Mine-site monitoring is being undertaken.
-Raptors Short-eared owl are a species of concern.
-Peregrine falcons are known to nest on cliffs in the Mine regional study area and was formerly listed as a species of concern; however, it is currently listed as a species not at risk.
-Further, based on technical workshops with government, monitoring agencies and Aboriginal communities, monitoring of raptor nest occupancy and success was removed from the WMMP, and DDMI now supports ECC in regional nest monitoring.
+Raptors Peregrine falcon and short-eared owl are species of concern.
+Peregrine falcons are known to nest on cliffs in the Mine regional study area.
+However, based on technical workshops with government, monitoring agencies and Aboriginal communities, monitoring of raptor nest occupancy and success was removed from the WMMP, and DDMI now supports ENR in regional nest monitoring.
+Waterbirds Waterfowl and shorebird species are seasonal migrants to the area.
+Presence monitoring during operations was removed in consultation with ECCC and will resume during the closure period of the Diavik mine.

-NWT = Northwest Territories; ECC= Department of Environment and Climate Change; ECCC = Environment and Climate Change Canada.
+NWT = Northwest Territories; ENR= Department of Environment and Natural Resources; ECCC = Environment and Climate Change Canada.